The Step 1 Self-Assessment: How to Read Your Score Report

 If you did not complete the full self-assessment, you’ll still receive a personalized report.
 This report is based on the number of questions you answered and the results of those questions.

 Don’t worry if you didn’t finish all four blocks.
-There are plenty of other Step 1 resources that will help you confidently prepare for the exam.
-Check out our Step 1 study plans or create a custom Qbank session that will give you the guidance you need.
+We have plenty of other Step 1 tools that will help you confidently prepare for the exam, such as the Step 1 study plans and the AMBOSS Study Planner.

-Congratulations on getting to this milestone in your Step 1 studies If you have more questions about your score report, please email us at firstname.lastname@example.org.
+Congratulations on getting to this milestone in your Step 1 studies.
+If you have more questions about your score report, please check out our help center.